History of slavery: Americas

 To participate in the slave trade in Spanish America, bankers and trading companies had to pay the Spanish king for the license, called the Asiento de Negros, but an unknown amount of the trade was illegal.
-After 1670 when the Spanish Empire declined substantially they outsourced part of the slave trade to the Dutch (1685-1687), the Portuguese, the French (1698-1713) and the English (1713-1750), also providing organized depots in the Caribbean islands to the Dutch, British and French America.
-As a result of the War of the Spanish Succession, the British government obtained the monopoly (asiento de negros) of selling African slaves in Spanish America, which was granted to the South Sea Company.
+After 1670 when the Spanish Empire declined substantially they outsourced part of the slave trade to the Dutch (1685–1687), the Portuguese, the French (1698–1713) and the English (1713–1750), also providing organized depots in the Caribbean islands to the Dutch, British and French America.
+As a result of the War of the Spanish Succession (1701–1714), the British government obtained the monopoly (asiento de negros) of selling African slaves in Spanish America, which was granted to the South Sea Company.
 Meanwhile, slave trading became a core business for privately owned enterprises in the Americas.

 Among indigenous peoples

 In Pre-Columbian Mesoamerica the most common forms of slavery were those of prisoners of war and debtors.
-People unable to pay back debts could be sentenced to work as slaves to the persons owed until the debts were worked off, as a form of indentured servitude.
+People unable to pay back debts could be sentenced to work as slaves to the people owed until the debts were worked off, as a form of indentured servitude.
 Warfare was important to Maya society, because raids on surrounding areas provided the victims required for human sacrifice, as well as slaves for the construction of temples.
 Most victims of human sacrifice were prisoners of war or slaves.
 Slavery was not usually hereditary; children of slaves were born free.
-In the Inca Empire, workers were subject to a mita in lieu of taxes which they paid by working for the government.
+In the Inca Empire, workers were subject to a mita instead of taxes which they paid by working for the government.
 Each ayllu, or extended family, would decide which family member to send to do the work.
 It is unclear if this labor draft or corvée counts as slavery.
 The Spanish adopted this system, particularly for their silver mines in Bolivia.

 Other slave-owning societies and tribes of the New World were, for example, the Tehuelche of Patagonia, the Comanche of Texas, the Caribs of Dominica, the Tupinambá of Brazil, the fishing societies, such as the Yurok, that lived along the west coast of North America from what is now Alaska to California, the Pawnee and Klamath.
 Many of the indigenous peoples of the Pacific Northwest Coast, such as the Haida and Tlingit, were traditionally known as fierce warriors and slave-traders, raiding as far as California.
 Slavery was hereditary, the slaves being prisoners of war.
-Among some Pacific Northwest tribes about a quarter of the population was enslaved.
-One slave narrative was composed by an Englishman, John R. Jewitt, who had been taken alive when his ship was captured in 1802; his memoir provides a detailed look at life as an enslaved person, and asserts that a large number were held.
+Among some Pacific Northwest tribes, about a quarter of the population was enslaved.
+One slave narrative was composed by an Englishman, John R. Jewitt, who had been taken alive when his ship was captured in 1802; his memoir provides a detailed look at life as a slave, and asserts that a large number were held.